 Exploring Indian Food

 Each region of India has its own style of cooking and distinct flavors.
-The North is known for its tandoori and korma dishes; the South is famous for hot and spicy foods; the East specializes in chili curries; and the West uses coconut and seafood, whereas the Central part of India is a blend of all those flavors.
+The North is known for its tandoori and korma dishes, the South is famous for hot and spicy foods, the East specializes in chili curries, and the West uses coconut and seafood, whereas the Central part of India is a blend of all those flavors.
 As the majority of India’s population practices Hinduism, vegetarianism is widespread across the continent, but Hindu food habits also vary according to regional traditions.

-Exotic spices define Indian cooking, and they are typically focused in different regions.
+Fragrant spices define Indian cooking, and they are typically focused in different regions.
 Cardamom, cloves, and peppers are harvested in the southern area of the country, for the most part, while chilies and turmeric come mainly from Rajasthan, Kashmir, and Gujarat.
 The dishes cooked throughout the country can incorporate spices that are not local to the region, and as Indian food has grown in popularity, the spices are commonly found across the globe.